Polish draft law seen as targeting critical broadcaster

 The TVN broadcaster’s all-news TVN24 channel that exposes alleged irregularities and scandals within the government has long irritated the Law and Justice party.

-Backing the proposal, a top Law and Justice figure, Joachim Brudzinski, argued Thursday that TVN journalists lack objectivity, often taking the side of the government’s opponents.
+A top Law and Justice figure and European Parliament member, Joachim Brudzinski, argued that TVN journalists lack objectivity, often taking the side of the government’s opponents.

+Prime Minister Mateusz Morawiecki stood by the unexpected draft changes Thursday, saying they are to prevent “outside bodies … influencing the media debate, influencing public opinion … without the approval of the Polish regulator.”

 Deputy Infrastructure Minister Marcin Horala insisted on Onet Rano news portal that the proposed changes are “not about closing TVN.”
 He suggested that the current owner could sell some of the shares to a European investor if its license is to be extended.